MohitGoel92/Microsoft-Excel/README.md

 =IFERROR(VLOOKUP($B11,'Master Emp List'!$A$1:$I$38,3,FALSE),"EMP ID NOT FOUND")
 ```

-In the above formula, if the *VLOOKUP* returns an error, instead of an error message it will return the message "EMP ID NOT FOUND".
+In the above function, if the *VLOOKUP* returns an error, instead of an error message it will return the message "EMP ID NOT FOUND".
 This makes the reasoning of the error clear to the user of the worksheet, therefore making it easier to remedy.

 ## LOOKUP Functions